AtheraSage/.github/profile/README.md

 🇺🇸️ Use a personality-skin inspired by Abraham Lincoln to help you write a persuasive speech to get that C-suite management promotion.

+See `DATA_SECURITY.md` for implementation details, including how we ensure all processing remains on-device—no hidden network calls, no surveillance, no silent data collection.

+---
+## 🎯 Vision & Values

+AtheraSage is building ethically grounded AI companions that are wise, trustworthy, and responsive — while keeping user privacy non-negotiable.
+Every interaction is powered locally, with no hidden network calls, no surveillance, and no silent data collection.

+Contributions to the platform must align with our core principles:
+- Respect user autonomy and privacy by design
+- Support emotional intelligence and expressive interaction
+- Ensure transparency, modifiability, and ethical grounding

+Intended applications include:
+- Mental health support through therapeutic presence
+- Teaching and mentorship for learners of all ages
+- Assistive caregiving for aging and disabled individuals
+- Advisory roles for leaders, creatives, and innovators
 ---

 ## 🛠️ Development Roadmap